IRFM/D0FUS/DEVELOPMENT_NOTES.md

 # To do

+* Set a fixed number of ticks (10 by default) in the 2D scan plots -> Arthur
 * Improve output files from D0FUS_2D_Scan_generic -> Eric
 * Put all comments in English
 * Put all variable names in English